 We’ve accelerated efforts to develop new tea clones, which are better adapted to suit future conditions.
 We help farmers access these clones, so that they can continue to depend on tea to make a living.
 For example, we supported Kenyan farmers to plant over half a million drought and frost resistant tea clones.

-In Kenya, we’ve helped farmers to plant over 3 million trees.
+Across Malawi, Rwanda and Kenya, ETP-supported nurseries encouraged the planting of trees to help combat carbon emissions, as did work with factories in Kenya to reduce their energy emissions.
 Not only does this tackle deforestation, farmers can see immediate benefits as there’s less need to buy or gather wood to use as fuel.

 Developing beekeeping in important forest areas is another way we have been working with Malawian tea communities to conserve forests.
 Keeping bees is a key source of additional income, and keeping the hives in the forest is good for the bees and wildlife.
 It also increases local commitment to forest conservation, and acts as a deterrent to anyone felling wood.

 We have been increasing access to renewable and clean energy in tea communities.
-In Malawi, we have so far helped farmers to purchase 3,000 solar products and 4,000 fuel-efficient cookstoves.
+In Malawi, we have helped farmers to purchase solar products and fuel-efficient cookstoves.
 In Kenya, we have supported farmers to purchase 27,000 fuel-efficient cookstoves.

 Along with reducing the need for fuelwood, these initiatives change families’ lives – they reduce health risks and save money.
 They also save considerable time relating to collecting wood and cooking, which is particularly beneficial for women.